MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/configure-knowledge-categories-articles.md

 ---
 title: Configure and manage category for knowledge articles
-description: Learn how to create and manage a category for knowledge article.
+description: Learn how to create and manage a category for knowledge articles.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: